iFactory3D/Firmware/README.md

 ## Instruction

 - Install Visual Studio Code with the Platform IO IDE and C/C++ extensions
-- Install Github Desktop
+- Install GitHub Desktop
-- Fork and clone this repository
+- Open repository with GitHub Desktop
 - Open it with Studio Code
 - Edit like you wish and compile it
 - Copy the created update.cbd file to a SD card